openhab/org.openhab.binding.zwave/doc/linear/wadwaz1_0_0.md

 ### Tamper Alarm

-Indicates if the tamper alarm is triggered
+Indicates if the tamper alarm is triggered.

 The ```alarm_tamper``` channel supports the ```Switch``` item.
 This is a read only channel so will only be updated following state changes from the device.